Forest Hills station (MBTA): Southwest Corridor

+21st century

 A bicycle cage – the first MBTA "Pedal and Park" cage in Boston – opened at Forest Hills on September 28, 2009.
 Work performed as part of the Casey Overpass removal, which began in 2015, involved a rebuilt upper busway and a second Orange Line headhouse.
 The canopy was constructed as a $11 million change order to the Arborway project.
 The never-used Green Line loops and waiting area near the north entrance to Forest Hills were demolished.
-The headhouse opened on November 6, 2019.
+Route 39 buses, which used the streetcar loops, were permanently rerouted to the upper busway on October 14, 2017.
+The new headhouse opened on November 6, 2019.

 In August 2020, the MBTA awarded a $6.9 million design contract for additional renovations including repair or replacement of the curtain wall, replacement of the existing elevators, and a new elevator connecting the two busways.
-Design began in April 2021 and is expected to be completed in early 2023; construction is not yet funded.
+Design work began in April 2021; by November 2023, it was expected to be completed in mid-2024.
+As of December 2024, design work is ongoing and the scope of the project will depend on funding.

 On April 5, 2021, the final weekday outbound Providence/Stoughton Line train began stopping at Forest Hills to serve as a transfer train to the Needham Line, as the final weekday Needham-bound train originates there.
 The entire Orange Line was closed from August 19 to September 18, 2022.
 Some Providence/Stoughton Line trains stopped at the station to provide alternate service; some Franklin Line trains began stopping on September 3.
 Some of the additional commuter rail stopping service – eight peak Franklin Line trains and one midday train to Providence – was retained after the Orange Line closure.